Best Mexican dishes – The most popular Mexican foods

 Discada – Plow disc BBQ

-A northern meaty dish, yes… it´s full of meat: sausage, chorizo, ground meat, ham, bacon, lard, jalapeño pepper, onion.
-And it is all seasoned with thyme, celery, cumin, oregano, bay leaf, black pepper, black sauces, salt, rosemary, a bit of dark beer, etc.
+A northern dish, full of meat: sausage, chorizo, ground meat, ham, bacon, lard, jalapeño pepper, and onion.
+All seasoned with thyme, celery, cumin, oregano, bay leaf, black pepper, black sauces, salt, rosemary, and a bit of dark beer.

-Exotic tacos are filled with fried brains, beef´s eyes, liver with onions, scorpions, bull testicles, escamoles, and a whole lot of fillings you could never imagine.
+Exotic tacos are filled with fried brains, beef eyes, liver with onions, scorpions, bull testicles, escamoles (edible ant larvae, considered a delicacy), and a whole lot of fillings you could never imagine.

 Burritos